What'sNEW Oct - Dec 2018

 Life on Mars! describes lots of direct and indirect evidence gathered for more than 20 years.

 Weather on a Comet?
 A brief movie seems to show a blizzard in the shadow of a cliff on Comet 67P, aka Churyumov-Gerasimenko.
-In 2016, ESA's Rosetta spacecraft, circling 13 kilometers away, took telescopic photos for 25 minutes.
-Collapsed into a one-second sequence, the 33 frames show ice and other particles drifting or streaking across the near field while the cometscape turns and stars descend in the background.
-The movie makes it easy to visualize comets accreting and shedding material as they wander.
+In 2016, ESA's Rosetta spacecraft, circling 13 kilometers away, took telescopic photos.
+With ~25 minutes collapsed into a one-second movie, we see ice and other particles drifting or streaking across the near field while the cometscape turns and stars in the background descend.
+This makes it easy to visualize comets accreting and shedding material as they wander.

 7.7MB one-second animated gif, 33 frames taken 01 Jun 2016.